 Make sure you log in with the same email address that you used to create your collection.

 Afterward, clicking on the Collections link will see your newly minted NFT right there.
-The screen you see should look something like the following:

 Congratulations!
 You just went from Zero to Hero and launched your first NFT drop on Solana using Candy Machine.
 Also, you made it more accessible than 99% of NFT drops by integrating with Crossmint and adding credit card checkout to your drop.